Harrassment, Intimidation & Bullying

 -The bully’s behavior occurred on school grounds, at a school function, on a school bus, or off school grounds (cyberspace).

 -The bully’s behavior causes substantial disruption in the victim’s rights or their ability to attend school without disruption, hostility, or distress.
 This may include behavior that causes physical or emotional harm, fear of physical or emotional harm, demeans or insults the victim, or behavior that creates a hostile educational environment.

 What should I do if I suspect a student is being bullied?

 We want all students to feel safe in school, and all incidents of suspected bullying are taken seriously.
 Please click here (Harrassment, Intimidation & Bullying – Students – Mainland Regional High School) to find information about Mainland’s Harassment, Intimidation, and Bullying policy, contacts, ways to report, and other helpful information contained in the Anti-Bullying Bill of Rights.
-If you have any questions about bullying, please feel free to reach out to Anti-bullying Specialist Marisa McDole ([email protected]), Anti-bullying Coordinator Dr. Kim Spagone ([email protected]), or Assistant Principal Nathan Lichtenwalner ([email protected]).
+If you have any questions about bullying, please feel free to reach out to Anti-bullying Specialist Marisa Kane ([email protected]), Anti-bullying Coordinator Dr. Kim Spagone ([email protected]), or Assistant Principal Stephanie Wroniuk ([email protected]).
 To report an incident of suspected bullying, please complete the HIB Reporting Form (Harrassment, Intimidation & Bullying – Students – Mainland Regional High School).
-You can save the form and email this form directly to Mr. Lichtenwalner, or drop it off in the Assistant Principal’s office.
-The form contains all of the information that will allow Mr. Lichtenwalner, Mrs. McDole, and Dr. Spagone to determine how to proceed.
+You can save the form and email this form directly to Mrs. Wroniuk, or drop it off in the Assistant Principal’s office.
+If you would like your report to remain anonymous, leave your name off of the form and drop it off/mail it to the school, addressed to Mrs. Wroniuk.
+The form contains all of the information that will allow Mrs. Wroniuk, Mrs. Kane, and Dr. Spagone to determine how to proceed.